Ian-Kubo/Ian-Kubo.github.io/essays/Reflect_SMART_Questions.md

 ## Why Smart Questions Matter

-  Software engineering is often described as a technical discipline, but technical knowledge alone is not enough to become an effective software engineer.
+  Software engineering is often described as a technical field, but technical knowledge alone is not enough to become an effective software engineer.
 Programmers spend a significant amount of time communicating with other people: teammates, users, documentation authors, maintainers, and online communities.
 One of the most important forms of this communication is asking for help.
 A programmer may have excellent technical ability but still waste considerable time if they cannot explain a problem clearly enough for another person to understand and reproduce it.

-  Eric Raymond's essay, "[How to Ask Questions the Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)," provides a useful framework for thinking about this problem.
+  Eric Raymond's essay, "[How to Ask Questions the Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)," provides a useful tool for thinking about this problem.
 Raymond argues that the quality of the answer someone receives depends significantly on the quality of the question.
-His recommendations include doing research before asking, describing the problem precisely, reporting relevant symptoms rather than assumptions, providing enough information to reproduce the problem, stating the desired result, and making the question easy for another person to answer.
+His recommendations include doing research before asking, describing the problem precisely, reporting relevant issues rather than blind assumptiobns, providing enough information to reproduce the problem, stating the desired result, and making the question easy for another person to answer.

   Stack Overflow provides an excellent environment for seeing these principles in practice.
-The contrast between a well-constructed question and a poorly constructed one demonstrates that asking questions is itself a technical skill.
-The two questions examined below show how the amount and organization of information supplied by the questioner can directly affect the efficiency and usefulness of the community's response.
+The contrast between a well-constructed question and a poorly constructed one demonstrates that asking questions is itself an important skill.
+The two questions examined below show how the amount and organization of information supplied by the person asking the question can directly affect the efficiency and usefulness of the community's response.

 ## What Exactly is a Smart Question?